JamilSo-cmd/CCAPDEV_MCO/README.md

 ## NPM packages
 The following NPM packages were installed for this project:

-express
+- express
-path
+- path
-mongoose
+- mongoose
-mongodb
+- mongodb
-cookie-parser
+- cookie-parser
-express-session
+- express-session
-uuid
+- uuid
+- bcrypt

 ## Usage